RestPack/restpack_serializer/README.md

 3. What is the responsibility of render_page?
 a. validate params?
-   call DomainSerializer.as_page(Domain.all, params)
+   call DomainSerializer.page(Domain.all, params)

-4. What should Serializer.as_page(query, params) do?
+4. What should Serializer.page(query, params) do?
 a. get page of data
 b. get a list of related data to fetch:
     1) For has_many: